 - 12.1 Table 1 summarizes the recommended operating conditions for the gas chromatograph.
-Included in this table are estimated retention-times and method detection limits that can be achieved by this method.
+Included in this table are estimated retention times and method detection limits that can be achieved by this method.
+An example of the separation achieved by Column 1 is shown in Figure 1.
 Other packed columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met.
 Capillary (open-tubular) columns may also be used if the relative standard deviations of responses for replicate injections are demonstrated to be less than 6% and the requirements of Section 8.2 are met. - 12.2 Calibrate the system daily as described in Section 7. - 12.3 If the internal standard approach is being used, add the internal standard to sample extracts immediately before injection into the instrument.
-Mix thoroughly.

-- 12.4 Inject 1 to 5 μ L of the sample extract using the solvent-flush technique.10 Record the volume injected to the nearest 0.05 μ L, and the resulting peak size in area or peak height units.
+Mix thoroughly. - 12.4 Inject 1 to 5 μ L of the sample extract using the solvent-flush technique.
+11 Record the volume injected to the nearest 0.05 μ L, and the resulting peak size in area or peak height units.
 An automated system that consistently injects a constant volume of extract may also be used. - 12.5 The width of the retention-time window used to make identifications should be based upon measurements of actual retention-time variations of standards over the course of a day.
 Three times the standard deviation of a retention time can be used to calculate a suggested window size for a compound.
-However, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 12.6 If the response for the peak exceeds the working range of the system, dilute the extract and reanalyze. - 12.7 If the measurement of the peak response is prevented by the presence of interferences, further cleanup is required.
+However, the experience of the analyst should weigh heavily in the interpretation of chromatograms.

+- 12.6 If the response for the peak exceeds the working range of the system, dilute the extract and reanalyze. - 12.7 If the measurement of the peak response is prevented by the presence of interferences, further cleanup is required.